ronpaintertech/RockPaperScissors/README.md

 Player 1 has a second to make a choice or they will be "Too Late" Once the player has chosen Rock, Paper or Scissors, messages are displayed showing the computers choice and if there was a Win, Loss, or Tie.

+A quick video demonstration can be seen on my website [ronpainter.tech](http://ronpainter.tech/)

 ![](RockPaperScissorsDemo.jpg)